 Also, if you plan on being in or around the water, proper safety and common sense says – LEARN TO SWIM.
 You never know when your life may depend on it.

 Make Sure You Have a Back-Up Skipper

-It is a good idea to make sure there is more than one person on board who is familiar with all aspects of the boat it’s handling operations as well as boat safety.
-If something happens to your primary navigator, such as illness or injury, it is important to have someone on board who can safely and knowledgably get everyone else on board back to the safety of the shore.
+It’s a good idea to make sure there is more than one person on board who is familiar with all aspects of operating the boat, as well as boat safety.
+If something happens to your primary operator, such as illness or injury, it’s important to have someone on board who can safely and competently get everyone else on board back to the safety of the shore.

 Don’t Drink and Boat

 Drinking and driving rules apply to boating as well.
 If you are found to be under the influence of drugs or alcohol while operating a boat, you can be charged under the Criminal Code of Canada.